yellowsub12/yellowsub12/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yellowsub12&label=Profile%20views&color=0e75b6&style=flat" alt="yellowsub12" /> </p>

-Welcome to my Github profile!
-I am a recent computer engineering graduate from Concordia University, based in the beautiful city of Montreal.
-Throughout my studies, I have gained experience in a variety of technical areas, including web development (full-stack), embedded programming, circuit design, OOP, and Machine Learning.
+Welcome to my profile!
+I am a recent computer engineering graduate from Concordia University, based in the city of Montreal.
+Throughout my studies, I've gained experience in a variety of technical areas, including web development (full-stack), embedded programming, circuit design, OOP, and Machine Learning.
 These experiences have helped me hone my skills in programming, problem-solving, and collaboration.

-I am always eager to learn and expand my skill set.
-I am passionate about using what I've learned to make a positive impact in the world.
 Do not hesitate to contact me for any collaboration ideas!

 - 📫 Reach me **alixturkman@hotmail.com**